 A white background provides a clean canvas to showcase products and highlight its details.
 You can look for cheap white sweeps on Amazon or opt for an even cheaper technique of using a white poster board.
 The idea of a sweep is to have a clean background directly behind and underneath the product.
 You can simply place your white poster board against the wall and have it curve down onto a table.
 When your product is placed on top, you will have the same white background no matter which angle you shoot from.
 Use tape or clamps to secure the sweep.

 Depending on your product and setup size, you can ideally use any table leaned up against a wall.

 Natural light is your friend when it comes to product photography.
 Make sure you use a room with windows that let in a lot of natural light.
 The bigger the window, the more sunlight coming in, the better the lighting for your shot.
 Sometimes you do need artificial light for specific products, for which you can use light bulbs, candles, or even fire.
 Pro tip: pick one or the other.
 Mixing artificial and natural lighting in one shoot tends to look unappealing.

 Where there is light, there is also shadow.
 In order to reduce shadows in your image, you can either add a fill light and position your product in between both or add a bounce card positioned directly opposite of your main light source.
 You can use cheap foam or even a white piece of paper or poster board.
 A black foam can be used to deepen shadows and is mostly used when shooting a white product against a white background.

-Using a photo editing app like Picsart is a must as you finalize and process your product photography.
-Editing allow you to make final adjustments to color and lighting to give your photo that polished go-to-market look.
+Using a photo editing software like Picsart is a must as you finalize and process your product photography.
+Editing allows you to make final adjustments to color and lighting to give your photo that polished go-to-market look.